 Situated just a few balmy degrees north of the equator, the Philippine archipelago offers an excellent climate for an enormous variety of tropical flora.
 Among that spectacular biodiversity is a stunning assortment of bamboo species.

 A larger genus of tropical bamboo is Schizostachyum, which includes nearly 70 species, and several of them are native or at least present here.
-These are medium-sized bamboos that typically grow about 30-40 feet tall.
+These are medium-sized, upright bamboos that typically grow about 30-40 feet tall.
 S. lima is especially important in this part of the world.
 It has long been used for making crafts, musical instruments, and woven mats called sawali.

 While the unusual species are most interesting from an ethnobotanical point of view, it’s the giant bamboo varieties that are most impressive to the casual observers.
 Although they don’t appear to be native, numerous species of towering Gigantochloa and Dendrocalamus now grow on the islands.
 Some of these are known to top 100 feet in height.
 A New World species, Guadua angustifolia, has also been introduced from Colombia.
-This is one of the most economically important plant species in all of South America, not counting food crops or coffee.
+This is one of the most economically important plant species in all of South America, after food crops and coffee.

 The 7,000 islands of the Philippines are also home to dozens of other species of more common bamboo genera.
 A wide variety of Bambusa, the most widespread bamboo genus of all, grows through the country.
 You can also find representatives of fast-spreading Phyllostachys, as well as pint-sized Sasas and Pleioblastus.
 Unlike the other varieties listed here, these last three genera are running, rather than clumping bamboos.